 If you’ve ever wondered how a medical scribe helps a physician, keep reading.
 It’s fairly simple: a medical scribe allows physicians and other clinicians to fully concentrate on their patients, taking care of many administrative and clerical tasks so that doctors are able to spend the majority of their time caring for the needs of those being treated.
 Take a look at seven ways a medical scribe helps a physician:

 First and foremost, a medical scribe helps a physician by being an extra pair of eyes and ears during patient encounters, taking note of the things that occur and are said during a patient/doctor interaction so that an accurate record of the discussion/visit is captured for future study.
-Such focus allows physicians to center their own attention back onto the patient, rather than data entry.
+Such focus allows physicians to focus their own attention on the patient, rather than on data entry.

 Medical scribes are also responsible for entering notes into electronic health records (EHR) and keeping all EHRs up-to-date.
 Without documentation help, physicians spend an average of 16 minutes per patient encounter updating EHRs.
 Hiring a medical scribe can reduce that time significantly, permitting doctors several extra minutes per encounter to converse with and treat patients.

 And because medical scribes are able to access EHRs during patient encounters, they can verify and research data from patients’ past histories for physicians in real-time, saving the doctor valuable time and energy.